-Except for RPG II, the high-level languages do not offer any statements for accomplishing terminal input/output.
-Terminals cannot be treated as data files.
-Furthermore, the MLTA IOCS and BSCA IOCS do not permit access to their facilities directly from a high-level programming language.
+The MLTA IOCS and BSCA IOCS facilities are not directly accessible by high-level programming languages.
 The communications control program incorporates MLTA IOCS or BSCA IOCS (or both, if you have both line types in your system) and offers the application programmer a method of using these IOCS facilities to interact with terminals.